SnowieBlaze/DeepResearchExample/README.md

 ## Tips
-- New Research Topics: To research a new topic, simply delete the search_results.txt file from the project root and update the researchTopic in AppConfig.java.
+- New Research Topics: To research a new topic, simply delete the search_results.txt file from the project root and update the environment variable.
 This will trigger a new live search.
-- Manual URL Input: You can bypass the Google Search step entirely by manually pasting your own list of URLs (one per line) into the search_results.txt file.
+- Manual URL Input: You can bypass the Google Search step entirely by manually pasting your own list of URLs (one per line) into the cache file(default: search_results.txt).
 The agent will use these on its next run.
 - Output Location: The final report will be saved as a .txt project root, named according to the research topic (e.g., Report-How_to_build_a_deep_research_agent.txt).
 - Sample Report: A sample generated report for the topic "How to build a deep research agent" is included in the project root for reference
+- Note: Running a research topic will take around 5 minutes on default settings.